aryamanp13/Constructor-destructor/README.md

 Destructors: Destructor is a special member function of a class that is automatically called when an object of that class is destroyed.
 The primary purpose of a destructor is to release resources that the object may have acquired during its lifetime, such as memory or file handles.

+Purpose: To release resources allocated to the object.

+Characteristics:
+There can only be one destructor in a class.
+It cannot be overloaded.
+It is called in the reverse order of the constructor calls.

 ## Algorithm : Default Constructor
 1. Start